pindjouf/BXL-Cyber-Camp/projects/monitoring_101/research.md

 wtmp begins Thu Jan  1 01:00:03 1970
 ```

+### Worthy Mentions

+- `df` to see all the drives that are mounted on your machine.
+This can be useful if your machine relies on data stored on an external drive for example.
+If not properly setup it doesn't get mounted automatically on boot.
+(Although this specific issue can be fixed like [this](https://unix.stackexchange.com/questions/654952/consistent-auto-mount-of-external-hard-drive))

 ### Last notes

 You will get pretty much the same KPIs from most monitoring tools, so knowing what matters most for **your** specific use cases is gonna be key.\